 Hiking through pristine, blanketed wilderness in the middle of winter is a wonderful experience.
 Not to mention, snowshoeing is a great form of exercise.
 But snowshoeing can quickly turn from magical to miserable without the proper gear.
 Don’t get caught out in the cold with wet feet or cold hands – follow our winter gear guide so you can enjoy the outdoors all winter long!

 It is best to dress in layers for snowshoeing; with a base layer next to the skin, a secondary for warmth, and an outer layer that’s water-resistant.

 Best: Thick merino wool socks are best for outdoor winter activities because merino doesn’t itch like other types of sheep wool, it breathes well, it stays warm even when wet and it tends not to smell.

-Good: Polypropylene textiles or “polypro” are a man-made synthetic thermoplastic polymers.
+Good: Polypropylene textiles or “polypro” are man-made synthetic thermoplastic polymers.
 They may not sound comfortable but they’re constructed to be hydrophobic, which means they transport or “wick” moisture away from the skin.
-They are also very warm but a disadvantage is they tend to retain body odour.
+They are also very warm but a disadvantage is they tend to retain body odor.